-In the context of a K > 2 player relaying game, the matching problem is one-sided since the source nodes are homogeneous.
-In the absence of central control, the source nodes can endogenously attempt to form a stable matching by first computing the bargaining payoffs (and checking the NE conditions) for each of the K-1 possible partners in the network.
-These payoffs then imply a preference table, known to each node, that is used as the input to the Stable Roommate (SR) algorithm [12] computed locally at each node to determine a pairwise-stable matching, if one exists.
-If a pairwise-stable matching exists, the nodes then cooperate in the transmission session with these pairings using transmission/relaying energies specified by the appropriate bargaining solution (or direct transmission if the bargaining solution does not satisfy the NE conditions).
-If a pair-wise stable matching does not exist, one approach is to resort to direct transmission in the current transmission session.
-Another approach is to locally compute the centrally controlled pairings and form partnerships based on these pairing.
-Both of these approaches are demonstrated in the numerical results in the following section.
+In our context with K>2 source nodes that need to endogenously form a pairing instance to receive positive payoffs, the matching problem is one-sided since the source nodes are homogeneous.
+In the absence of central control, the source nodes can attempt to form a stable matching at the start of the transmission session by first computing the expected bargaining payoffs (also taking into consideration that the bargaining payoff is zero if the energy allocation does not satisfy the NE conditions) for each of the K-1 possible partners in the network.
+These payoffs then imply a preference table, known to each node, that is used to determine a pairwise-stable matching, if one exists.
+If a pairwise-stable matching exists, the nodes then cooperate in the transmission session with these pairings using transmission/relaying energies specified by the appropriate bargaining solution (or direct transmission if the bargaining solution specifies disagreement or does not satisfy the NE conditions).
+If a pairwise-stable matching does not exist, one approach is to resort to direct transmission in the current transmission session.
+Another approach is to locally compute the centrally controlled pairings, i.e., the pairing instance that would result in the maximum sum (or product) payoff over all of the source nodes, and form partnerships based on this pairing.
+We note that both of these solutions are stable with respect to unilateral deviations but may not be pairwise stable.